 Transitional Provisions: check consistency with latest guidelines from IWVTA

-Annex 1, decide whether or not to specify the series of amendments used for the definitions
+Annex 1, decide whether or not to specify the series of amendments used for the definitions Open point for Regs.
+53, 74, 86.

 Replace “subsequent series…” with “any subsequent series…” to read: any subsequent series of amendments